EvaMaeRey/ggregions/README.md

 positional aesthetics like x, y or geometry, a region identifier like `state_name` or `fips` can be used.
-Internally, the regions `geom_*` will translate between place name or other identifier to the necessary polygons.
+Internally, the regions `geom_*` will translate between place name or other identifier to the necessary borders (sfcs).

-### Some tabular data with geographic region identifiers, but no boundaries
+Below is some tabular data with geographic region identifiers, but no
+boundaries:

 ``` r
 us_income <- tidyr::us_rent_income |>